mocobeta/embcli/docs/docs/basic_usage.md

 # Basic Command Usage

-We assume you have installed the [embcli-openai](model_plugins.md#openai-models) plugin and have a OpenAI API key to go through this tutorial.
+We assume you have installed the [embcli-openai](model_plugins.md#openai-models) plugin and have an OpenAI API key to go through this tutorial.

 ```bash
 pip install embcli-openai